72squared/redpipe/docs/keyspaces.rst

 We can specify what named connection we want to use with the `_connection` variable.
 Or you can omit it if you are using just one default connection to redis.

+You will notice the interface provided by the keyspace object `redpipe.SortedSet` looks just like `redis-py` functions.
+Except it omits the name of the key.
+That's because the key name is already specified in the constructor.

 Supported Keyspace Types
 ------------------------
 All of the `redis-py` sorted set functions are exposed on the in the example above.